D1935827V/StockTracker/README.md

 # Summary:
 ### Our project is supposed to simulate a stock trading website.
 It will retrieve stock price information from the internet, then allow users to invest fake money, and track how well their stocks do.
 We will have a login system where people can make accounts and then track their stocks each day using their profiles.

-#Timeline
+# Timeline
-###This is the link to our active project timeline on padlet: https://github.com/D1935827V/StockTracker/
+### This is the link to our active project timeline on padlet: https://github.com/D1935827V/StockTracker/

-We will track these big-ticket items on the Padlet.
+### We will track these big-ticket items on the Padlet.
 This Padlet will be updated as we work on the project to help keep track of our goals and what we have completed.
-The big-ticket items that will be tracked are:
+The big-ticket items that will be tracked are: Back Log, Assigned, In Progress, Ready for Deploy (In GitHub), Completed (Running on Pi).
- Back Log
-Assigned
-In Progress
-Ready for Deploy (In GitHub)
-Completed (Running on Pi)